Sustainable Living Header Title - Sustainable Living

 1 Trillion

-Gallons of water wasted by US households per year
+Gallons of water wasted annually by household leaks in the USA